Skip to Content

 Serving Suggestions

-But don’t stop there, go wild and crazy.
-If you cut the mushrooms smaller you can fill cannelloni, use it as a base for a mushroom shepherd’s pie or even stuff pancakes with it.
+But don't stop there, go wild and crazy.
+If you cut the mushrooms smaller, you can fill cannelloni, use them as a base for a mushroom shepherd's pie or even stuff pancakes with them.

-It would also work well as a side dish for bacon wrapped pork tenderloin or to a steak.
+It would also work well as a side dish for bacon wrapped pork tenderloin or with a steak.

 Vegan mushroom ragu served with polenta and a parsley garnish served in a white bowl.